 |During Project Design||Consultation with MOET, government agencies, key education development partners, and local stakeholders undertaken.|

-Project implementation will require consulting services in project performance monitoring and evaluation.
+Project implementation required consulting services in project performance monitoring and evaluation.
 All ADB-financed international and national consultants will be selected and engaged by the Government through a firm, using quality- and cost- based selection (80:20 ratio) and other arrangements satisfactory to ADB concerning the engagement of national consultants.

 A firm has been engaged to provide an estimated 81 person-months (pm) of international consultant inputs and 236 person-months of national consultant inputs and mobilized in Q1 2016.

-All consulting packages must be advertised in Consulting Services Recruitment Notice on ADB s website, www.adb.org (https://uxdmz06.adb.org/OA_HTML/OA.jsp?OAFunc=XXCRS_CSRN_HOME_PAGE).
+All consulting packages are being advertised in Consulting Services Recruitment Notice on ADB s website, www.adb.org (https://uxdmz06.adb.org/OA_HTML/OA.jsp?OAFunc=XXCRS_CSRN_HOME_PAGE).
 The minimum advertising period is 30 days.